jprjr/luasodium/README.md

 I'm not sure how possible it is to implement these kinds of functions in Lua.
 In Lua, I allocate memory using `lua_newuserdata` or LuaJIT's `ffi.new()`, so that Lua can keep track of it and garbage collect it.

-I could write wrappers around these methods that use metatables to free memory, but then you get into how to access/use the memory - should it be like an array, and you get/set single bytes?
+Before releasing temporary memory back to the garbage collector, I do call `sodium_memzero` to wipe it - but this only applies to scratch memory.

-If you're concerned with making absolutely sure memory is cleared out, you should likely code your secure portions in C and use `libsodium`'s secure memory functions.
+If you're concerned with making absolutely sure memory is cleared out, you should likely code your secure portions in C and use `libsodium`'s secure memory functions, or forego the standard Lua interpreter and write something with a custom allocator that uses `sodium_malloc` and `sodium_free`.

 ## Installation